jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (a) do not exceed the amounts specified in any venue agreement; and (b) do not exceed the limits in section 116; and
   (c) are otherwise lawful.
-(5) A person who contravenes this section commits an offence and is liable on summary conviction to a fine not exceeding $10,000.
+(5) A person who contravenes this section commits an offence and is liable on conviction to a fine not exceeding $10,000.
 (6) To avoid doubt, this section applies whether—
   (a) the condition is attached either before or after the money is received by the person concerned; or (b) any money is actually received by the person concerned.